Hobart & Tasmania | Local Travel Guides

 1. MONA

-Visit the Salamanca Markets on a Saturday to browse through what some visitors call the ‘best market in Australia’ and sample the delicious food and drinks on offer.
+Visit the Salamanca Markets to browse through what some visitors call the ‘best market in Australia’ and sample the delicious food and drinks on offer.

 If you are a market fanatic, visit our page, Guide to Australia’s Best Markets.